 Jeffrey has a background in youth work and supported some of London’s most challenging young people between the ages of 14-25 at the Kids Company, where he was a part of their High Risk Outreach Team.
 He excelled in his role there and was a face on their ‘SEETHECHILD’ Campaign https://www.youtube.com/watch?v=omo7_MSdVVo.
 He also has experience working with the Newham Youth Offending Service and volunteering as a Mentor for Trailblazers at HMP/YOI Isis.

 In addition to Spark Inside, Jeffrey’s coaching and training clients include the Uprising Leadership Programme, GE Finnamore, The African Prisons Project, Virgin Big Change, Price Training, Philipse Business Schools (Netherlands), Urban Academy, MADLOVE Foundation, NCS, The Challenge Network and the MOE Foundation, where he leads coach training courses for disadvantaged young people.
 Jeffrey was also invited on to the panel for the Southwark Council Reducing Re-offending workshop.

 One of Jeffrey’s proudest achievements is delivering Culture at Work’s coach training and train-the-trainer for the African Prisons Project, via the MOE Foundation.
 Each year approximately six governors are seconded to the UK for a two-month educational and experiential programme, during which time Jeffrey trains them in coaching skills and in how to deliver the training themselves.
 In this way, the coaching approach is spreading throughout prisons in Africa, for both staff and inmates.
 Feedback from the governors places this training at the top of their list of learnings from the secondment, that they will implement on return to Africa.

-Culture at Work, providing ILM Coaching and Mentoring Training worldwide
+Culture at Work, providing senior leadership and team coaching worldwide